Request path and method

 Response description

-If a query is successful, the HTTP status code is 200, and the latest data points of the timelines that meet the requirements are returned in the JSON format.
-If no timelines meet the requirements, an empty set is returned.
+If the HTTP status code 200 is returned, the query is successful.
+In this case, the latest data points in the time series that meets the specified query conditions is returned in the JSON format.
+If no time series meets the query conditions, an empty set is returned.
 The following table describes the response parameters.

-Note: If you set the tupleFormat parameter to false, the response is in the same format as that for the single-value data model.
-For more information, see the /api/query/last description.
+If you set the tupleFormat parameter to false in the request, the format of the response is the same as the response format for the single-value data model.
+For more information, see the introduction of /api/query/last in the "Query the latest data point of a time series" topic.

 [